sulaihasubi/Named-Entity-Recognition-spaCy/README.md

 Below are the process perform in this notebook:

 Read the emails data set which has an email per line.
-We will label the emails with the OIL entity using [Doccano](https://doccano.github.io/doccano/tutorial/) labeling tool.
+- Label the emails with the OIL entity using [Doccano](https://doccano.github.io/doccano/tutorial/) labeling tool.
 This is a manual process.
-We will save the labels in a text file as JSONL.
+- Save the labels in a text file as JSONL.
-We will use Spacy Neural Network model to train a new statistical model.
+- Use Spacy Neural Network model to train a new statistical model.
-We will save the model.
+- Save the model.
-We will create a Spacy NLP pipeline and use the new model to detect oil entities never seen before.
+- Create a Spacy NLP pipeline and use the new model to detect oil entities never seen before.
-Finally, we will use pattern matching instead of a deep learning model to compare both method.
+- Finally, use pattern matching instead of a deep learning model to compare both method.